Aadarsha-Subedi/transaction-manager/README.md

 **Last Updated:** November 2025

-Thank you for using Tables Pagination!
+Thank you for visiting!
 Happy coding! 🎉